 It was announced at the convention that for the 1981-82 year there will be an increase of \$400,000 in the Elks National Foundation annual scholarship program, raising the total scholarship awards to an all-time record of \$1.7 million.
-The increase in scholarship funds came in response to federal budget cuts that will restrict the amount student loans and grants to deserving students.
+The increase in scholarship funds came in response to federal budget cuts that will restrict the amount and availability of federally funded student loans and grants to deserving

-"These young people are the founda-Wall, chairman of the Elks National Foundation Board of Trustees.
+"These young people are the foundation upon which the future of our country will depend," said PGER William Wall, chairman of the Elks National Foundation Board of Trustees.